dagraham/etm-tk/etmTk/README.md

 ### Previous etm users

-If you would like to use your current configuration settings, make a copy of `~/.etm/etm.cfg` and rename it `~/.etm/etmtk.cfg`.
+The first time you run etm, it will copy your current configuration settings from `~/.etm/etm.cfg` to `~/.etm/etmtk.cfg`.
+You can make any changes you like to the latter file without affecting the former.

 You can switch back and forth between etm_qt and etm.
 Any changes made to your data files by either one will be compatible with the other one.